 Tidal bores are spectacular surges that travel inland in some estuaries on the highest tides.
 Of the hundred or so worldwide, about twenty occur in England, Scotland and Wales.
-They are one of the natural wonders of the world and Tidal Bores of England, Scotland and Wales describes the best known in the UK.
+They are one of the natural spectacles of the world and Tidal Bores of England, Scotland and Wales describes their causes and some of the best known in the UK.

-This page has been designed to accompany the book, providing more details about it along with links to images, videos and articles for a selection of tidal bores.
+This page has been designed to accompany the ebook, providing more details about it along with links to images, videos and articles for a selection of tidal bores.

 Quick summary